zhaoying-LI/zhaoying-LI.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zhaoying Li, a Postdoc Research Fellow in Computer Science at the National University of Singapore, working with [Prof Tulika Mitra](https://www.comp.nus.edu.sg/~tulika/).
-I did my Ph.D. at the same group.
-I received my B.E. degree in Software Engineering at the Shandong University in 2018.
+Hi, I'm Zhaoying Li, founder of a dataflow computing chip startup.
+I was a Postdoc Research Fellow in Computer Science at the National University of Singapore, working with [Prof Tulika Mitra](https://www.comp.nus.edu.sg/~tulika/) from 2023 to 2025.
+I also completed my Ph.D. in the same research group.
+Prior to that, I earned my B.E. in Software Engineering from Shandong University in 2018.

 My research interests include spatial accelerator and compiler optimization.

-Email: zhaoying AT comp.nus.edu.sg
+Email: lizhaoyinglzy AT gmail.com

 [CV](https://zhaoying-li.github.io/files/CV.pdf)